AHSR0x/my-exercises/README.md

 # My exercises

-This project including my exercises as school.
-Using some technology to manage this project,
+This project including my exercises at school.
+Using some technology to train myself
-include: unit test, automatic task, css processor (less), v.v...

 ## Getting Started